intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 While some civil society organisations specialise in technology and Internet policy, they typically do not have the capacity to participate broadly, nor are they necessarily representative of the larger Internet community.
 Nevertheless, their understanding of end user needs is often profound, and they are in many ways the best informed advocates for end user concerns; they should be considered a primary channel for engaging the broader Internet community.

-A promising approach to help fill these gaps is to identify and engage with specifically affected communities; for example, one or more industry associations, user groups, or a set of individuals, though we can't of course formally ensure that they are appropriately representative.
+A promising approach to help fill these gaps is to identify and engage with specifically affected communities when making decisions that might affect them; for example, one or more industry associations, user groups, or a set of individuals, though we can't of course formally ensure that they are appropriately representative.

 In doing so, we should not require them to  "come to us"; unless a stakeholder community is already engaged in the IETF process effectively, the IETF community should explore how to meet with them on their terms -- taking the initiative to contact them, explain our work, and solicit their feedback.